Introduction to Agile Values

 4. Readily Accepting Change Rather Than Following a Strict Plan

-According to agile, change is not an expense but necessary feedback which results in an improved project.
-A feedback initiated change adds value to the project.
+According to agile, change is not an expense but necessary feedback that results in an improved project.
+A feedback-initiated change adds value to the project.

 Agile methodologies allow the agile team to change the process while in progress and make it fit for the team rather than the other way round.
 So the first principle of communication with the entire team has to be referred here.
 The developers of the team should be kept aware of the changes.